PopeyeURS/ulyssescaballes-mpv.config/README.md

 ---

-## Platform Performance Notes:
+## Platform Performance Notes
 The CuNNy-8x32-DS shader profile is optimized for Windows 11 environments and may cause performance issues (lag or dropped frames) on Linux systems with AMD GPUs.
 Recommended for Linux/AMD setups:
 ✓ FSRCNNX-x2_16-0-4-1 → lighter, stable, and cross-platform friendly
 ✓ CuNNy-4x32 or CuNNy-2x32 → reduced demand with good perceptual quality
 ✓ Hybrid stacks (FSRCNNX + Adaptive Sharpen / Depth Reality Boost) → balance between speed and sharpness
-This ensures smoother playback while preserving detail.
+This ensures smoother playback while preserving visual detail and stability.

 ---